varadavaidya/Scheduling-Agent/ragaai-scheduler-full-lc/README.md

 - Export appointments to Excel
 - Delete patients (with cascade option) + Admin audit log

+# LangGraph and LangChain

+They help ntegrate several tools such as doctors side, patient side, scheduler, reminders, and database calling. specifically:

+LangChain gives you the building blocks to talk to the LLM and tools—prompts, memory, retrieval, and tool-calling—so you can chain steps or run an “agent” that books slots, looks up data, sends emails, etc.

+LangGraph wraps those steps in a stateful graph (nodes = actions, edges = routing) so the conversation flow is reliable, resumable, and controllable—preventing loops, handling branches (identity → insurance → doctor → slot), and managing retries.

+## Patient Side

+The patient tab is a chatbot which acts like a receptionist of the hospital.
+One can chat and book appointments and edit details of insurance and change doctors and other functionalities.

+## Admin Side

+Here the assumptions is that , the doctors are managed by the admin at the clinic.
+So admin can add a doctor for corresponding locations of clinics.
+He can manually generate appointments for walk-ins and Checkout a patient

 ## Run (Windows PowerShell)

 ```powershell